Ch 15.6 Mastering File Read and Write

 4. Binary File Read/Write

-Images, PDFs, ZIPs, videos, and other binary data require byte-based streams.
+Images, PDFs, ZIP archives, and videos are binary data — use byte-based streams.

 File Copy